Marie Stewart, Countess of Mar: Faction in Scotland

 The Earl of Mar bought a jewel from William Herrick, a London goldsmith, which he left to his wife in a will made in 1608.
 He wrote that Marie Stewart would be his executor and tutor to his children in the event of his death.

 Building accounts show that Marie, and her stepson John, Lord Erskine, had apartments in Edinburgh Castle in 1623 and 1624.
 Repairs to Edinburgh Castle and Holyrood Palace made by a carpenter Arthur Hamilton include work in "Lady Erskyne's studie" and "Lady Marre's gallery", and a chamber for their gentlewomen.
 A blacksmith Thomas Brown made new fittings for Lord Erskine's hall door in the castle.

 Elizabeth of Bohemia suggested that one of Marie's sons, Alexander or Henry, should marry one of her ladies in waiting, Mistress Margaret or Margery Croft (d.
 1637), a daughter of the Catholic Sir Herbert Croft of Croft Castle and Mary Bourne heiress of Sir Anthony Bourne of Holt Castle.
 The marriage, which did not take place, and Margaret's identity and correspondence with Constantijn Huygens were examined by Lisa Jardine.

 In September 1629 George Hay, Viscount Dupplin discovered that "My Lady Marre" had obtained a chest containing documents concerning taxation in Scotland which had been kept by the late Archibald Primrose, clerk of taxations.
 She made some difficulties about handing over the documents, and was away from Edinburgh in the north of Scotland.

 After her husband's death in 1634 she quarreled with her stepson, the new Earl of Mar, over various issues.
 She sent a "memorial" of the issues to the lawyer Thomas Hope who advised they settle their differences amicably to the benefit of their noble house.
 One issue was inherited jewellery.
 In August 1639, they quarrelled over their seat in the Church of the Holy Rude at Stirling.
 She was a supporter of the Solemn League and Covenant, and three of her sons, Alexander, Arthur and John, joined Alexander Leslie at Duns Law in the First Bishop's war in 1639.

-Marie died at the house of Sir Thomas Hope in Cowgate, Edinburgh, on 11 May 1644, after suffering for two weeks from an illness described as a "deadlie brasch".
+Marie died at the house of Sir Thomas Hope in the Cowgate, Edinburgh, on 11 May 1644, after suffering for two weeks from an illness described as a "deadlie brasch".
 She was buried at Alloa on 23 May 1644.